Ishtar Lakhani

 Ishtar Lakhani (born 1985) is a feminist activist from South Africa, whose work focuses on issues of social justice, in particular the rights of sex workers.
 In 2020 she was added by the BBC on their 100 Women list.

 Biography

 Lakhani was born in 1985.
 She attended the University of the Witwatersrand and earned an MA in Anthropology from there.

+Career

-Since graduation her career has ranged from coordinating a radical feminist advocacy network for survivors of sexual violence - the One in Nine Campaign - to revolutionary sandwich making at Love and Revolution, the activist bookshop, coffee shop and community space that she founded in Johannesburg, South Africa.
+Lakhani's career has ranged from coordinating a radical feminist advocacy network for survivors of sexual violence – the One in Nine Campaign – to revolutionary sandwich making at Love and Revolution, the activist bookshop, coffee shop and community space that she founded in Johannesburg, South Africa.